 Ultralight Backpacking Packs

 Some backpackers prefer to shed weight from their kit by just about any means necessary.
-Because packs are one of the heaviest items in a backpacking kit, the ultralight crowd has developed and popularized a range of super lightweight backpacking packs.
+Because packs are one of the heaviest items in a backpacking kit, the ultralight crowd has developed and popularized a range of super-lightweight backpacking packs.

 Also, an ultralight pack’s general construction will probably be thinner and less robust, resulting in a less durable pack overall.
 Still, for those who are all about going light and fast, ultralight packs are a viable option.

-Backpacking packs vary in price.
+Backpacking packs vary in price and value.
 High-quality options range from around $200 to well over $500.
-More expensive packs may include higher quality materials or extra features.
-A good pack can last for many adventurous years on the trail, so consider your pack to be an investment.
+More expensive packs may include higher quality materials or extra features, but sometimes simpler is better when weight is the biggest concern.

 The best backpacking pack is the one that fits your body and your backpacking objectives.
 We’ve included lots of excellent packs on this list.